d1r7b46/DERP-Humans/README.md

 ## Features
-1. **Industry-Specific Formats:** The growing repository includes common surname lists as well as lists of potential accounts based on the top 50 from each major region.
+1. **Common Name Formats:** The growing repository includes common surname lists as well as lists of potential accounts based on the top 50 from each major region.
 2. **Contributions:** Users are encouraged to contribute to the repository by adding new industry-specific email formats, updating existing ones, or suggesting improvements.
 5. **Open Source:** The project is open source.